tommyb89/ticket-tracker/README.md

 #### Thoughts about the project

 - It's great to learn how to descrtucture your website into reusable components
-- I challanged myself further and used npm package called react-tsparticles which you can find here https://particles.js.org/
+- I challanged myself further and used npm package called react-tsparticles to create a dynamic background
+- you can find it here https://particles.js.org/
+- I would like to be able to count all the tickets counters as an Employer